 "Be inquisitive, stray in both ways, and continue to learn, especially from setbacks or missteps.
 Let us enjoy learning here, from our home away from home," she advised.
-With the reign of a year, the royal pair shall take on the role as Ambassadors of CCDC to fellow students, to the community, and to the public in general.
+M rM s CCD C 2023 With the reign of a year, the royal pair shall take on the role as Ambassadors of CCDC to fellow students, to the community, and to the public in general.

-Ricmar Taback
+Ricmar Tabach